Back to homepage

 Flat form

-The flat table form displays the raw data view, which reflects the data’s original structure.
+The flat table is a raw data view, which reflects the data’s original structure.
 It’s the simplest form among the others.

 Features: